-The zero waste humble green sticks called celery reached the "it" veggies to juice chart back in 2019, taking up precious real estate on our social media feeds with endorsements from celebs and self-proclaimed wellness gurus.
+The zero waste humble green sticks called celery reached the "it" veggies to juice chart many moons ago, taking up precious real estate on our social media feeds with endorsements from celebs and self-proclaimed wellness gurus.

 Eating celery stalks, while very healthy and important, is not the same as drinking pure celery juice.
 When celery is juiced, the pulp (fibre) is removed, and we believe it's healing benefits become much more powerful, especially for someone with chronic illness.
 You’ll also be able to consume far more celery as juice than you would by eating it.